SKA-LAB/awesome-asr-service/README.md

 - Python 3.11
 - Docker
+- Supports mp3 and m4a audio file types
 - No GPU required (tested on Macbook Pro and Air with M2-M3 chips)

 ## 🚀 Quick Start